-All HTC One X, One S models to receive update with menu button tweakAlex Wagner - Senior News Editor
+All HTC One X, One S models to receive update with menu button tweakAlex Wagner - Editorial Director of News and Content

 The HTC One X on AT&T was recently on the receiving end of a new update that, among other things, gave users the option to use the device's multitasking key as a way to manually bring up the menu button.
 This option also eliminates the large, black menu button at the bottom of the One X's display that appears while using an app that requires a menu button but isn't built to have it appear in the action bar of Android 4.0 devices.
 The same bar also appears in other HTC One-branded devices, but the good news is that HTC is planning to push a similar option to other One models.
 The company confirmed to Anandtech that all One X and One S handsets will be updated to allow for the multitasking button to be used to bring up the menu options.
 However, HTC didn't mention whether other One devices, like the One V and EVO 4G LTE, would also be updated.